MicrosoftDocs/Viva/Viva/engage/setup.md

 ### Install Viva Engage in Teams

 The Microsoft Teams admin can deploy and pin the app for all users or for particular departments through a [Teams app setup policy](/microsoftteams/teams-app-setup-policies).
-By pinning the app, users can easily set up Viva Engage in Teams using the following steps:
+Then, users can easily set up Viva Engage in Teams using the following steps:

 1. Open Teams on the web or in a desktop client.